 We found 10 internists near Mullica Hill, NJ.

 Dr. Jeffrey Alken's specialty is general internal medicine.
+Dr. Alken attended SUNY Upstate Medical University for medical school and subsequently trained at Temple University Hospital for residency.
 On average, patients gave him a rating of 2.5 stars out of 5.
-Dr. Alken is in-network for Medicare insurance.
-He attended SUNY Upstate Medical University and then went on to complete his residency at Temple University Hospital.
-Dr. Alken is affiliated with Inspira Medical Center Woodbury and Chestnut Hill Hospital.
-He has an open panel.
+He takes Medicare insurance.
+He is affiliated with Inspira Medical Center Woodbury and Chestnut Hill Hospital.
+Dr. Alken welcomes new patients.

 Clinical interests: Long Term Care, Rehabilitation